asvela/keyoscacquire/keyoscacquire/README.md

 ## Known issues/suggested improvements

 - Add optional argument to supply visa address of instrument to command line executables and scripts
-- Restructure to object oriented code.
-This will make simultaneous connections to several oscilloscopes possible and make life easier.

 ## Usage